Heroes Are Hard to Find: Release

 In the United States, Heroes are Hard to Find was released by WEA in September 1974 and sold 150,000 copies within a few weeks.
 The album was set for release in the United Kingdom that autumn, with WEA pairing up with CBS Records to press and distribute the album.
-Davis issued a writ in court to prevent its release in the UK, arguing that he still maintained the copyright of McVie's and Welch's work after they had signed a five-year contract with Davis that could be extend to ten years at the publishers choosing.
+Davis issued a writ in court to prevent its release in the UK, arguing that he still maintained the copyright of McVie's and Welch's work after they had signed a five-year contract with Davis.
 He ordered an injunction preventing the sale of the album in the UK and sought reimbursement for copyright infringement.

 Two weeks after the writ was issued, an interim injunction was secured, which was upheld three days later in the High Court of Justice by Justice Forbes in October 1974.
 WEA and CBS Records objected to this ruling and appealed the case on the grounds of unequal bargaining power between the band and Davis, the latter of whom had served as their manager and publisher at the time the publishing deals were signed.
-The Court of Appeal lifted the injunction that prevented the record companies from releasing Heroes Are Hard to Find in the UK.
+The Court of Appeal lifted the injunction that prevented the band's record company from releasing Heroes Are Hard to Find in the UK.
 Lord Denning, who served as Master of the Rolls, said that "as a matter of common fairness, it was not right that the strong should be allowed to push the weak to the wall."

-The title track was edited and issued as a single and failed to chart.
-Despite the lack of a charting single to support Heroes Are Hard to Find, the album still managed to peak at No. 34 on the Billboard 200 chart, which at the time was the highest Billboard placing for any Fleetwood Mac album.
-In October 1974, it also reached No. 1 on the Billboard FM Action chart, a special survey that ranked albums based on adds to playlists from progressive radio stations.
+In October 1974, the album reached No. 1 on the US Billboard FM Action chart, a special survey that ranked albums based on adds to playlists from progressive radio stations.
+The following month, Heroes Are Hard to Find peaked at No. 34 on the US Billboard 200, which at the time was the highest Billboard placing for any Fleetwood Mac album.
 Christine McVie recalled that the band was disappointed with the album's commercial performance and expected it to chart higher.
 They were also displeased with the attendance of the album's accompanying tour, which failed to exceed a quarter capacity in some instances.
 During the band's performance in Las Vegas, Christine McVie said that Welch "screamed" at John McVie over a supposed mistake he had made onstage.
 Welch left Fleetwood Mac after the conclusion of the tour and was on more amicable terms with the band at the time of his departure.

 Bob Welch later re-recorded "Angel", "Bermuda Triangle" and "Silver Heels" for His Fleetwood Mac Years & Beyond (2003).
 A re-write of "Silver Heels" with explicit lyrics, titled "Hustler", appeared on Bob Welch Looks at Bop (1999).